JosueBogran/RateVolumeMix/README.md

 # RateVolumeMix
-Python script to calculate Rate, Volume, Mix for a basket of products (also known as Profit Volume Mix)
+Python script to calculate Rate, Volume, Mix for a basket of products (also known as Profit Volume Mix).
+Used in Finance.